Fordyce, Arkansas: History

+On June 21, 2024, a mass shooting at the Mad Butcher grocery store in Fordyce left four people dead and nine others injured, including two police officers.
+The shooter was shot by responding police and arrested.

 Geography

 Fordyce is located in southeastern Dallas County, with the city's southern border following the Calhoun County line.
 U.S. Routes 79 and 167 bypass the city center to the north and west, while Arkansas Highway 8 passes through the downtown area.
 US 79 leads northeast 42 mi to Pine Bluff and southwest 31 mi to Camden, while US 167 leads north 35 mi to Sheridan and south 51 mi to El Dorado.
 AR 8 leads southeast 26 mi to Warren and northwest 49 mi to Arkadelphia.

 According to the United States Census Bureau, Fordyce has a total area of 17.5 km2, all land.